-Hitachi Data Systems (HDS) has finally unveiled a long-rumored addition to its Universal Storage Platform (formerly TagmaStore) disk array product line, a new model called the Universal Storage Platform V (USPV) that
+Hitachi Data Systems (HDS) has finally unveiled a long-rumored addition to its Universal Storage Platform (formerly TagmaStore) disk array product line, a new model called the Universal Storage Platform V (USPV) that will boost performance and add thin provisioning.

 The USPV's drive count -- up to 1152 -- is not different from the previous model.
 However, the internal plumbing has been totally refreshed, starting with 4 Gbps Fibre Channel connections to disk drives and hosts, as well as new processors and support for half-size controller cards, both of which will boost the speeds and feeds on the box.
 The new processors have doubled in power from 400 MHz to 800 MHz.
 The array can now support 16 controller pairs, where previously it supported eight for a total of 224 front-end Fibre Channel ports and support for up to 112 FICON or ESCON ports.
 Finally, the array will now support 300 GB Fibre Channel disk drives.
 All of these factors mean that the array can virtualize up to 247 petabytes (PB) of external storage, as opposed to 32 PB before.